Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

 #### Mar 11, 2024:
 Some notes on the AutoEncoder models:
-1. The signature of `predict` should match `ExtendedDMD.predict` (see how the observables are changed).
+1. The signature of `predict` should match `Nonlinear.predict` (see how the observables are changed).
 Same for `modes`, even if it is not implemented.
 2. `eig` still accepts arrays rather than `ContextWindowDataset`.

 In addition: